Funerals next week for Belgian policewomen killed by jihadist - Journal du Cameroun

-The funerals of two murdered police women will be held next Tuesday in Belgium’s eastern city of Liege where a suspected jihadist killed them and a student, officials said.
+The funerals of two murdered police women will be held on Tuesday in Belgium’s eastern city of Liege where a suspected jihadist killed them along with a student, officials said.

-Funeral ceremonies will be held at 10:00 am (0800 GMT) for Lucile Garcia and Soraya Belkacemi, who will be cremated shortly afterward among family and friends, city officials said.
+Funeral ceremonies will be held at 10:00 am (0800 GMT) for Lucile Garcia and Soraya Belkacemi, who will be cremated afterwards at a service attended by family and friends, city police spokeswoman Jadranka Lozina told AFP.

+“Our two colleagues will have official funerals, which will include the presence of a representative of the King, members of the government, local authorities and many police officers from all over Belgium,” the spokeswoman said in a statement.

+“Our colleagues will receive the Civic Cross, first class, for an act of courage and devotion to humanity — the highest civilian decoration in Belgium.”

 Garcia, 54, had recently become a grandmother, while Soraya Belkacemi, 44, was a mother to 13-year-old twins.

-Cyril Vangriecken, 22, shot dead in the passenger seat of a parked car, will be buried on Monday, city police spokeswoman Jadranka Lozina told AFP without elaborating.
+Student Cyril Vangriecken, 22, shot dead in the passenger seat of a parked car, will be buried on Monday, Lozina added.

-His bowls club will organise a march in his honour on Sunday, Lozinka said.
+His bowls club will organise a march in his honour on Sunday.

 The Islamic State group claimed one of its “soldiers” killed the three people, the jihadists’ Amaq propaganda agency said.